opendr-eu/opendr/projects/python/perception/speech_transcription/README.md

 The `demo_live.py` is a simple command line tool that continuously record and transcribe audio in a loop.
 It waits for the user to say "start" before starting the loop, and stops the loop when the user says "stop".

-### Example

-Here is an example command that records and transcribes audio every 0.5 seconds, with a recording duration of 2 seconds, using the default Whisper model:

 ```
 python demo_live.py -d 5 -i 0.25 --backbone whisper --model-name tiny.en --language en --device cuda
 ```